 Matt returned back downstairs and located his mobile phone on the kitchen bench.
 He stared at the phone’s blank display while he considered his next move.
 He decided to send her a text.

-Matt thumbed out a message to see what comes back.
+Matt thumbed out a message to see what came back.

 “Hi Hun.
 Just thought I would text to say I enjoyed our time together this morning.
 BTW Just to make you jealous I had a great jet ski session.
 Hope work is going well.
 Looking forward to seeing you tonight.
 ILU.”